 All of that is wonderful and we’re all for tradition, but there’s a lesser known activity you simply need to try.
 Buried in the back are large and small pumpkin cannons!
 For just a few bucks, you can shoot pumpkins out of a freaking cannon aimed at a target.
 Come on…that’s a pretty epic way to start off your fall adventures.
 Just make sure you have a couple bucks cash on you, and you’ll be set to try it a few times!

 Where to Eat: If you don’t get your fill of donuts and candy apples while enjoying your day at the Pumpkin Farm (LOL), head over to Penny Lane Cafe in Clarence!
-They have a variety of smoothies, salads, sandwiches, wraps, and more to choose from!
+They have a variety of food to choose from!
 Looking for more spots in the area?
 Check out our Neighborhood Guide: Restaurants to Try in Clarence Beyond Transit Road.